Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 ### Data Types

 * Vars and consts can take on 3 types
-	* Numberic Data types - Handles positives, negatives and decimals
+	* Numeric Data types - Handles positives, negatives and decimals
 	* String data types - Handles a series of characters
 	* Boolean Data types - Handles `True` or `False` values

 ### Rules For Naming Variables

-1. The name must start with either $, _ or a chracters. **NEVER** numbers
+1. The name must start with either $, _ or a characters. **NEVER** numbers
 2. You cannot use reserved words
 3. Variables are case sensitive.
 So `score` and `Score` are different variables
 4. Use a name that describes the information that it is storing, eg `homeAddress`
-5. If you have more than two words in the variable, use a captial to seperate the words, as shown in number 4.
+5. If you have more than two words in the variable, use a capital to separate the words, as shown in number 4.

 ### Arrays

 * Stores a series of values.
-* Should be used when you dont know how many variables will be needed, or when you need a large amount of variables.
+* Should be used when you don't know how many variables will be needed, or when you need a large amount of variables.

 ### Creating Arrays